-Our best tips when choosing a nursing bra!
-A functional and comfortable nursing bra is the most essential in a pregnant or nursing mother’s wardrobe.
+Our best tips when choosing a nursing bra A functional and comfortable nursing bra is the most essential in a pregnant or nursing mother’s wardrobe.
 Many women find that the shape of their breasts change already during pregnancy, and then it could be smart to go for a comfortable bra which you can also use when nursing.
 Finding the right bra for a changing body can be a challenge and we are happy to share our best tips for selecting a bra that fits perfectly on you.
 One hand inside Your breast change during pregnancy and nursing.
 Therefore, it is a good idea to choose a nursing bra where you can fit one hand inside the cup, so that the size is flexible and allows space for nursing pads if necessary.
 Give chafing a miss Choose a stretchy, flexible, seamless and unwired bra, and there will be no chafing seams.
 This is especially important if you use the nursing bra at night.
 Fasten properly Remember that the bottom elastic may stretch with time.
 When you try on the bra, always fasten it on the outermost hooks, and choose a bra with a smaller girth if the bra rides up too much in the back.
 If trying out a bra towards the end of pregnancy, start with the outer hooks, or use the hook-and-eye extension for size adjustment.
 In this way, the bra can be reduced in size after the baby is born.
 Move around When you try on a bra, move around, stretch your arms above your head and to the sides, lean forward, or walk on the spot.
 This way you will find out if the bra offers good support and feels comfortable.
 One-handed To be able to serve your baby quickly and easily it is important to have easy access to your breasts.
 Check the bra clips - are they easy to unclip and clip with one hand?
 How to get a great fit?
 Adjust and tighten the shoulder straps until they fit well.
 The cup should not wrinkle or slip down over the bust.
 If so, the cup is too big.
 The bust should not cut into the edges of the bra.
 If so, the cup is too small.
-When you buy your Fast Food nursing bra while pregnant When trying out a bra in the beginning of pregnancy, use the inner hooks to start with so that the bra can grow with you.
-If trying out a bra towards the end of pregnancy, start with the outer hooks, or use the hook-and-eye extension for size adjustment.
+When you buy your nursing bra while pregnant When trying out a bra in the beginning of pregnancy, use the inner hooks to start with so that the bra can grow with you.
+When trying out a bra towards the end of pregnancy, start with the outer hooks, or use the hook-and-eye extension for size adjustment.
 In this way, the bra can be reduced in size after the baby is born and will fit well throughout nursing.
 Remember that the shape of your breasts can change when you are nursing, and that you may need space for nursing pads.
-Read more about how to choose the right size in our size guide for bras Support guide to our nursing bras If you need assistance in finding the right bra for you, please contact us at email@example.com and we will happily help you!
+Read more about how to choose the right size in our size guide for bras.
+Support guide to our nursing bras.
+If you need assistance in finding the right bra for you, please contact us at email@example.com and we will happily help you!